 2. Little Italy: Experience Cleveland's Italian-American heritage-"known for its Art Galleries and the finest Italian cuisine," Little Italy's website says it's where "Thousands of visitors and loyal patrons come to dine, shop and be entertained."

-3. Cleveland Museum of Art: The museum’s houses paintings and sculptures from all over the world.
-Described as “one of the world’s most distinguished comprehensive art museums and one of northeastern Ohio’s principal civic and cultural institutions,” this is certainly not an attraction to be missed.4.
+3. Cleveland Museum of Art: The museum's houses paintings and sculptures from all over the world.
+Described as "one of the world's most distinguished comprehensive art museums and one of northeastern Ohio's principal civic and cultural institutions," this is certainly not an attraction to be missed.4.
 Cleveland Botanical Garden: Welcoming "close to 150,000 guests each year," at the Botanical Garden visitors can "explore 10 acres of beautiful outdoor gardens and the 18,000-square-foot Eleanor Armstrong Smith Glasshouse ."